-The District of Columbia has extended coronavirus (COVID-19) moratoriums on utility shutoffs until April 15, 2021.
-This means utility bills are likely to be higher than average, but you can take action now monitor your energy usage and sign up for District government programs and initiatives that can help lower those costs.
+Take action now to manage your energy usage and sign up for District government programs and initiatives that can help lower those costs.

 1. Make a plan